DOTONESIX/Umlaut/README.md

 - Auto-deployed logic that can be queried in an API (roadmap)

 ____
-## Analytics Layer Class
+## Umlaut Class
 A Python class to assist with saving and querying business logic.

-- `update_model`: Converts a block of business logic into an Analytics Layer compatible `model`
+- `track_model`: Converts a block of business logic into an Umlaut compatible `model`
 - `query_model`: Queries a previously trained `model` and saves audit metadata
 - `track_dataset`: Saves reporting datasets along with the initial query and underlying data that built it (roadmap)
-- `audit_model`: Retrieve the results of a model run for a historic date
+- `audit_model (roadmap)`: Retrieve the results of a model run for a historic date
-- `audit_dataset`: Retrieve a dataset as it was on a historic date
+- `audit_dataset (roadmap)`: Retrieve a dataset as it was on a historic date

-### Developing models with Analytics Layer
+### Developing models with Umlaut
 Custom `models` can be saved from any repository.
-To begin, install the private `analytics-layer` library by following this [development doc](https://docs.google.com/document/d/16blA2XrRTAMS-KORyJ2GkLLQUe2zJVBsMK02rcCMIEY/edit#heading=h.fixmy7m9p106).
 Ensure the code block is in a Python `Class` and follow the example below.

 ```
-from analytics_layer.core import AnalyticsLayer
+from umlaut.core import Umlaut

-class CompanyFuzzyMatching():
+class ExampleModel():
-    ...

-def update_company_fuzzy_matching_model():
-    company_fuzzy_matching = AnalyticsLayer(
-        model=CompanyFuzzyMatching,
-        model_name="Company Fuzzy Matching",
-        s3_folder="company_fuzzy_matching",
-    )
-    company_fuzzy_matching.update_model()
+    """Example business logic that can be wrapped into a model.
+       The class _must_ contain a 'predict' method.
+    """
+    def business_logic(self, record: dict) -> bool:
+        if record.get("sales") > 5:
+            return True
+        else:
+            return False

+    def predict(self, model_input: dict) -> bool:
+        return self.business_logic()

 if __name__ == "__main__":
-    update_company_fuzzy_matching_model()
+    from umlaut.core import Umlaut

+    model = Umlaut(model_name="example model")
+    model.track_model(ExampleModel())
 ```

-This will push the latest changes of `CompanyFuzzyMatching()` to MLflow as a new model version.
-Navigate to the [MLflow UI](http://mlflow-tracking.default.svc.cluster.local:5000/#/) to find the latest push and associate it to the MLflow model.
+This will push the latest changes of `ExampleModel()` to MLflow as a new model version.
+Navigate to the MLflow Tracking Server to find the latest push and associate it to the MLflow model.